OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Details of analysis

-\paragraph{Implementation Details of Task Success Status.} The difficulty of \textit{Turn On Lights} task is decided by multiple conditions and we simplify it using the number of lights in Figure~\ref{fig:completion}.
-For \textit{Repo System}, we also simplify the difficulty representation using the number of required packages.
+We provide an overview of solved tasks and unsolved tasks in Figure~\ref{fig:appendix_task_success}.
+Additionally, for \textit{Repo System}, we simplify the difficulty representation using the number of required packages and separate all tasks into easy, medium and hard sets based on lights number .
+Human can solve all the 30 tasks, while the best LLM (Gemini 3 Pro Preview) can only solve 25 tasks.
 Notably, the we do not simplify or provide the difficulty level of \textit{Energy Dispatch} due to its complex multi-object goal.